ThePotDude/debian-dotfiles/README.md

 ## Applying tlp.conf manually

+Heavily personal and opinionated configuration, tuned exactly for my hardware.
 TLP configuration lives in `/etc/tlp.conf` and requires root privileges.
 Review the file first, then copy it manually:

 ```